 When will the trails open?

 Seen a few centimetres of snow fall?
 Find out what it takes to get the trails ready before they are opened for the season.
+The trails will officially open for the Nordic season on December 21, 2018

 In order to preserve the state of the trails, dogs are prohibited in Lost Lake Park during winter nordic operations, but are permitted on the free multi-use trails during the winter months.
 RMOW’s dog regulations apply.